gardener/gardener/docs/proposals/20-ha-control-planes.md

 <details>
 <summary>Traffic generated during PUT requests to etcd follower</summary>
-Generating a load 100 put requests/second for 30 seconds duration by targeting etcd follower, This will generate ~100KiB/s traffic(value size is 1kib).
+Generating a load of 100 PUT requests/second for a 30 seconds duration by targeting an etcd follower.
+This will generate ~100KiB/s traffic(value size is 1kib).

 ```bash
 benchmark put  --rate 100 --conns=400 --clients=400 --sequential-keys --key-starts 3000 --val-size=1024 --total=3000 \